 Are you ready to explore it with me?

-A brief history of the Parthenon
+A Brief Story of the Parthenon of Athens

 The Parthenon, like the Hagia Sophia in modern-day Turkey, has suffered a complete shift in functions in its long history, mainly due to outside forces that have held control over Greece over the ages.
 It originally started as a Temple to Athena, patron deity of the city and Goddess of wisdom, strategy, law and justice.
 If you are a Mexican (or a Japanese) reading this, you probably best know her as the main Goddess from Saint Seiya.